 How to calculate your crypto income

-Taxpayers, for example, in the U.S., are used to seeing their federal and state income tax subtracted from their pay stubs.
+Taxpayers, for example, in the U.S., often see their federal and state income tax subtract from their pay stubs.
 Any crypto received as income, including mining, staking, or rewards, is subject to income taxes too.
 Generally, each taxpayer owes according to the income tax rate for their tax bracket.

 How to calculate capital gains and losses

 The profit one makes after selling a digital asset is equal to the capital gain on the sale.
-According to the IRS, all capital gains derived from crypto sales are taxable, and the crypto tax rate depends on how long the asset is held before selling it.
+According to the IRS, all capital gains that derive from crypto sales are taxable, and the crypto tax rate depends on how long someone holds the asset before selling it.

 To calculate the amount gained or lost, taxpayers need to know how much crypto they started with.
-That amount is called their cost basis.
+That amount is their cost basis.
 For example, when buying cryptocurrency, the cost basis generally depends on how much the buyer pays.
-However, if crypto is received from mining or staking, the cost basis depends on the fair market value at the time of reception.
+However, if crypto comes from mining or staking, the cost basis depends on the fair market value at the time of reception.

 Short-term vs. long-term capital gains

 Capital gains can be either short-term or long-term, and each of them attracts different tax rates.
-Short-term capital gains are derived from selling assets held for one year or less.
-They are treated like regular income, and so the taxpayer just pays the same tax rates paid on federal income tax.
+Short-term capital gains derive from selling assets held for one year or less.
+They are like regular income, and so the taxpayer just pays the same tax rates paid on federal income tax.

-On the other hand, long-term capital gains are derived from assets held for more than one year.
+On the other hand, long-term capital gains derive from assets held for more than one year.
 They attract lower tax rates compared to short-term capital gains.
 Importantly, the rates vary according to the taxpayer’s income.

 Understanding capital losses

 According to the IRS, events are only taxable when one realizes gains or losses through selling crypto for cash, converting it to another crypto, or spending it on a commodity or service.
-No gains or losses are realized if the holder still owns the original shares.
+No gains or losses can realize if the holder still owns the original shares.

 IRS tax forms explained

 The IRS requires crypto exchanges, brokers, and taxpayers to report some types of activity directly to the agency.
-This is done using specific tax forms, such as the following:
+You can do this by using specific tax forms, such as the following:

-- Form 1099-MISC: This form is used for reporting capital gains of at least $600 derived from crypto staking or rewards through brokers or crypto exchanges;
+- Form 1099-MISC: This form is in use for reporting capital gains of at least $600 derived from crypto staking or rewards through brokers or crypto exchanges;

 Tracking your crypto tax activity